Note: If you do not find the answer here, simply email your question to Ask A Librarian 24 hours a day, 7 days a week.

 Can I extend the due date on my items?

-Most materials borrowed from a Anoka County Library may be renewed (extended) a maximum of two times, in person or by telephone, if no one else has requested the material.
+Most materials borrowed from a Anoka County Library may be renewed (extended) a maximum of four times, in person or by telephone, if no one else has requested the material.
 Exceptions to this include persons with more than 20 items overdue or more than $10 in charges and fees.
 When these limits are exceeded, users will have their borrowing privileges suspended.

 Can I renew my own materials without having to come into the library?